 Pertinent staff reviewed the attached list of non-match able program expenditures included in the Special Terms & Conditions of the demonstration.
-For this particular program, it was determined that no claimed expenditures are made for the items listed in A through L in the introductory language to section VII, above.
-All expenditures on these contracts are related to grants to organization to provide services to clients.
+For this particular program, it was determined that no claimed expenditures are made for the items listed in A through L. All expenditures on these contracts are related to grants to organization to provide services to clients.
 Costs for administering the program, including the program reviews and audits noted above, are not included in the DSHP claims.
 It is noted that such services are not provided to undocumented individuals.
-The state confirms that FFP will not being claimed for unallowable DSHP expenditures.
+Financial Participation (FFP) is not being claimed for the following: